prubisch/prubisch.github.io/content/authors/admin/_index.md

     url: https://www.medicalschool-berlin.de/

 # Short bio (displayed in user profile at end of posts)
-bio: I want to understand how we(the brain) learn(s) ranging from behaviour to the molecular pathways of plasticity. #My research focuses on synaptic plasticity in the healthy and deseased brain.
+bio: I want to understand how the brain learns by using modells of molecular pathways, ion channels up to networks.

 # Interests to show in About widget
 interests:
   - Synaptic Plasticity
-  - Models of Learning in the healthy and diseased brain
+  - Models of Learning in the health and disease
   - Synaptopathologies
   - Multi-scale modelling
   - Spiking Neural Networks